 output files and you need to pass them to the command line, append the

 location to the output holder like this:

 With this rule specified we can generate source files and add them to a target.

 Generators can also generate multiple output files with unknown names:

-gen2 = generator(someprog, outputs : ['@BASENAME@.c', '@BASENAME@.h'], arguments : ['--out_dir=@BUILD_DIR@', '@INPUT@']
+gen2 = generator(someprog, output : ['@BASENAME@.c', '@BASENAME@.h'], arguments : ['--out_dir=@BUILD_DIR@', '@INPUT@'])

 In this case you can not use the plain

 would be ambiguous.
 This program only needs to know the output

 The results of the search are